As students plan for registration and desired major/minor studies at Wake Forest University, the Office of Academic Advising suggests:

-Meeting with lower-division and major/minor advisers at Wake Forest University plays a vital role in your academic and personal growth.
-Advisers are careful listeners, caring consultants, impartial coaches, and helpful guides to an exciting, changing array of academic options, and also assist with the often-daunting procedural challenges students might face in a complex university environment.
+Meeting with lower-division and major/minor advisors at Wake Forest University plays a vital role in your academic and personal growth.
+Advisors are careful listeners, caring consultants, impartial coaches, and helpful guides to an exciting, changing array of academic options, and also assist with the often-daunting procedural challenges students might face in a complex university environment.
 They can teach and empower students to take personal responsibility for their own education.
-Thus, academic advisers (lower-division or major/minor) are the first point of contact for a student seeking academic guidance.
+Thus, academic advisors (lower-division or major/minor) are the first point of contact for a student seeking academic guidance.

-Note: All undergraduate students are required to meet with their assigned adviser prior to receive their PIN for registration.
+Note: All undergraduate students are required to meet with their assigned advisor prior to receiving their PIN for registration.

 Regularly using DegreeWorks to check requirements met and unmet, and your progress toward graduation, is crucial to your academic planning.
 In addition to recording courses you have taken, DegreeWorks has many useful planning functions.
 For example, “What If” Analyses allow students to see what courses they need for various major or minor choices.
 Or the GPA calculator allows students to see how their overall GPA will change given different final grades in a class.